 Applicants should have a strong neuroscience background and familiarity with relevant methods for systems neuroscience research.
 The applicant should be highly motivated, have excellent communication skills, and enjoy working independently as well as collaboratively.
 Applicants should have a Ph.D. in Neuroscience, Cellular Biology, or a related discipline when they start.

 Salary is based on NIH scale plus fringe benefits.
 The initial appointment is for one year to be renewed yearly depending on mutual satisfaction and availability of funds.
 Successful applicants will have demonstrated research interests in experimental cognitive neuroscience, strong experimental and statistical training, and ability to write papers, grants, and protocols.
 A record of publishing research is preferred but not required.
 Knowledge of Matlab and Python are preferred but not required.

-Applicants should submit the following materials via Interfolio (ID78384): cover letter, statement of research interests, a curriculum vitae and contact information for three references.
+Applicants should submit the following materials via Interfolio 115427: statement of research interest, a curriculum vitae and contact information for three references.
 Given current in-person hiring restrictions, the applicant should be prepared for virtual interviews via Zoom.
 Only applicants considered for employment will be contacted.
-Position open as of August 28, 2020 and will remain open until filled.